hdip/great_expectations_sample/README.md

 Expects (Ofcourse you can update to your setup in uncommitted/config_variables.yml)
 - postgresql running on port 5434;
 - environment variable POSTGRES_PASSWORD; You can do this in non-windows OS ```export POSTGRES_PASSWORD=****```
-- table called patient with definition as below
+- db called test & table called patient with definition as below
 ```
                         Table "public.patient"
    Column   |          Type          | Collation | Nullable | Default